Four Different CEO Types and How To Deal With Them

 Consequently, many firms lack an internally consistent profile or tone from the top.
 Sometimes, prefaces may even appear contradictory to brand identities or publicly promoted firm philosophies.
 This leaves readers confused: is a given CEO in touch with his or her own firm?
 Is he or she able to adequately fill his or her role as its major figurehead?
 On a side note: the examined CEO letters were all signed by male CEOs.
 Jennifer Morgan is the first female CEO since her appointment to Co-Chair SAP’s management board in 2019 (see FAZ, Oct-11, 2019).

 Today, sophisticated tools for computational linguistics are able to identify complex patterns in written or spoken forms of language.
-They enable researchers, journalists, analysts and others to pin down speakers’ (or writers’) communication strategies, to see through them, discount them or develop other counter strategies against them.
+They enable researchers, journalists, analysts and others to pin down speakers’ (or writers’) communication strategies, to see through them, discount them or develop other counter-strategies against them.
 In the mentioned study, the interdisciplinary team managed to reveal four types of images that CEOs often create in their prefaces – and how much of them are actually credible.
+So, here they are: The four CEO types!

 In order to understand the future significance of AI in financial communication, it is necessary to understand how CEOs position themselves in the prefaces of DAX companies’ annual reports.
-In a study conducted by HHL Leipzig Graduate School of Management in cooperation with Kirchhoff Consult, four different types of communicative profiles were identified:
+In a study conducted by HHL Leipzig Graduate School of Management in cooperation with Kirchhoff Consult, four different CEO types and their communicative profiles were identified:

 What CEOs need to be aware of

-Whichever of the four types a CEO represents, it often has nothing to do with his or her personal character.
+Whichever CEO types are represented, it often has nothing to do with his or her personal character.
 Astonishingly, year by year, the communication focus and attributes in CEO communication change, making it difficult to constantly typecast DAX leaders in their respective ‘roles’ they played in the previous year.
-Is this due to the inconsistent leadership style of German CEOs or are their speechwriters just incapable of creating a consistent profile for them?
+Is this due to the inconsistent leadership style of the German CEO types or are their speechwriters just incapable of creating a consistent profile for them?

 These are the questions that will be at the center of the discussion concerning the authenticity and credibility of companies.
 Given the increasing importance of AI analysis tools and their influence on capital market decisions, it is therefore essential for capital market-oriented companies to pay more attention to the effect of their CEOs’ preface (and their public appearances) and to give them a distinct and consistent communication profile that represents them in an authentic and credible manner.
 Most importantly, the profile should embody the values of the company.